kartikk221/hyper-express/README.md

 ## Testing Changes
 To run HyperExpress functionality tests locally on your machine, you must follow the steps below.
 1. Clone the HyperExpress repository to your machine.
-2. Initialize and pull any submodule(s) which are used throughout the tests.
+2. Run `npm ci` in the root directory.
+Test-only dependencies are installed from the root lockfile.
-3. Run `npm install` in the root directory.
+3. Run `npm test` for runtime tests.
-4. Run `npm install` in the `/tests` directory.
+4. Run `npm run test:types` for positive and negative TypeScript fixtures.
-5. Run `npm test` to run all tests with your local changes.
+5. Run `npm run test:load` for the heavier HTTP, multipart, abort, WebSocket, and memory stress gate.

 ## License
 [MIT](./LICENSE)